HelinData/SGM_API_Documentation/README.md

 ### Get Schedules for a Site

-Retrieve all schedules for a specific site.
+Retrieve all schedules in UTC for a specific site.

 ```bash
 curl -X GET "https://smartsolar.polarisedge.com/v1/sites/01751407-d87b-4d89-b47f-cca4dfb85a92/schedules" \